 Compliance with UK Corporate Governance Code

-Keller was subject to the UK Corporate Governance Code 2018 (the ‘Code’) in respect of the year ended 31 December 2022.
-The group applied the principles and complied with the provisions set out in the the Code, which is publicly available at the website of the Financial Reporting Council (www.frc.org.uk).
+Keller was subject to the UK Corporate Governance Code 2018 (the ‘Code’) in respect of the year ended 31 December 2023.
+The group applied the principles and complied with the provisions set out in the Code, which is publicly available at the website of the Financial Reporting Council (www.frc.org.uk).
 Further information on compliance can be found in our Annual Report and Accounts.

 Section 172 statement